KoolKiel

 - Programmes

-- Hotel, Mixed use, Offices, Retail, Residential, Bar-restaurant
+- Hotel, Mixed use, Retail, Residential, Bar-restaurant

 - Themes

-- Architecture, Housing, Leisure, Mixed use, Transformations
+- Architecture, Housing, Leisure, Mixed use

-“In a location with such a dynamic and creative existing community, we wanted to retain the same social and architectural diversity, liveliness and complexity,” said Jacob van Rijs, principal and cofounder of MVRDV.
+“In a location with such a dynamic and creative existing community, we wanted to retain the same social and architectural diversity, liveliness, and complexity,” said Jacob van Rijs, principal and cofounder of MVRDV.
 “KoolKiel is not only inspired by the surrounding community, it is also tailored to the ambitions of the people living in the City of Kiel.”

 Gallery